High Blood Pressure

 High sodium consumption/poor diet: Diets high in sodium (salt) are directly associated with increased blood pressure.
 The average daily consumption of sodium by Americans is more than twice the recommended level for the majority of adults, and has increased significantly since the 1970s.
 Diets high in sodium are also often high in calories, fat and sugars.
 These diets are lower in nutritional value and contribute directly to poor health in addition to obesity.
 4

 Physical inactivity: Several studies have shown that physical inactivity increases the risk of hypertension.
-Fewer than 1 in 4 Minnesota adults get the recommended amount of exercise or physical activity.
-Fewer than 23% of Minnesota adults get the recommended amount of aerobic and strength exercise (2015), and 18% of adults in Minnesota are not physically active at all (2016).
+Only 21% of Minnesota adults get the recommended amount of aerobic and strength exercise (2017), and 24% of Minnesota adults are not physically active at all (2017).
 3

 Overweight and obesity: A growing body of evidence shows that blood pressure increases with weight.
-In Minnesota, 64% of adults are overweight, including more than 27% who are obese (2016).
+In Minnesota, 64% of adults are overweight, including 28% who are obese (2017).
 3

 Drinking too much alcohol: Heavy and regular use of alcohol can increase blood pressure.
-In 2016, 7.5% of Minnesota adults reported being heavy drinkers (more than 2 drinks per day for men or more than 1 drink per day for women).
-This is significantly higher than in 18 other states.
+In 2017, 6.9% of Minnesota adults reported being heavy drinkers (more than 2 drinks per day for men or more than 1 drink per day for women).
 3

 Know your numbers: If you have high blood pressure, your healthcare provider should check your blood pressure during every visit.
 Also talk to your provider about how to monitor your blood pressure at home.